 Tour Return, Feels More Normal

 Although the official word is that tours and recreational actives remain close, there still appears to be some confusion.
-On the beach one can rent jet skis or go on a tour of the local islands and snorkel.
+On the beach, one can rent jet skis or go on a manta ray snorkel tour.
 Venders are selling ATV tours and other excursions.
 Life is slowly returning to normal.
 Sales and discounts are steep as people are looking to make money again and entice tourists to come back and spend their money.